DundasData/dundas-bi-helm-readme/README.md

 # Key

 When creating new databases through the chart you will be required to enter your email and key.
-The key is available in the downloads section: [https://www.dundas.com/support/my-account/#downloads](https://www.dundas.com/support/my-account/#downloads).
-If you do not have an account you can create one at [https://www.dundas.com/support/](https://www.dundas.com/support/).
-It's easy to create and free.
-If you are not creating new databases these parameters can be left as defaults.
+Contact Dundas if you do not have your email and key.

 | Parameters | Description | Default |
 | ---------- | ----------- | ------- |